 Strengthening The Foundations Of Your Site

-When you think your house will be damaged, you usually work on strengthening the foundations and not improve its polishing.
-Similarly to have fast paced website, aesthetics come secondary.
+When you think your house will be damaged, you usually work on strengthening the foundations and not improving its polishing.
+Similar to having a fast-paced website, aesthetics come secondary.
 The first task is to avoid hosting on a slow server, remove wasted themes and start working on the foundations.

 A Great Host